sam-randall/samrandall.github.io/README.md

 # Sam Randall

 #### Core Aims
-Solve complex real-world problems with math, computational power and AI.
+Solve complex real-world problems with math, careful algorithm design, computational power and AI.

 Technical challenges motivate me, but ultimately my aim is to make the world happier, healthier and safer.